Need an EPC in Broughton?

 This one may come as a bit of a shock, but double glazing does not have as major an effect on the EPC as most people would imagine.
 Certainly not nearly as much as the heating, the insulation and the type of fuel used as mentioned above.
 However, where it will have a more substantial effect, is when the home is upgraded from single glazing to double glazing.
 When you are changing from pre 2002 double glazing, to current double glazing, it will only show as a small rise in the energy rating of the home.

 With double glazing the perception is generally experienced by the customer in terms of comfort from a decrease in draughts.
-Unfortunately the EPC doesn’t take into account the condition of any particular item, this comfort gain is not measured.
+Unfortunately the EPC doesn’t take into account the condition of any particular item, this comfort gain is not recorded.

 Low Energy Lights